-- 2) WHC NOTIFICATION MUST OCCUR AT APPLICATION: WHC is to be notified of the use of other federal funds on a project and provided the below required confirmations, AT APPLICATION. - 3) Signed confirmation: - o of the total amount of other federal funds being used toward the LTCF project (this amount cannot change following application submission) - that federal funds will be used for unique (separate) expenditures and appropriate proof will be provided (audit report details and receipts, if requested); - that the project audit report submitted at final reporting will sufficiently and clearly show distinct expense and match details concerning other federal funds, from LTCF funds (this is meant to verify that federal funds have not paid for the exact expense twice.
-As such, excluding multiple federal funding sources from an "expense category" within the same project is not required, but IS HIGHLY RECOMMENDED, as a good way to keep the expenses and match requirements well organized); - that claimed LTCF hectares have been identified by the Applicant on a prorated basis aligning with the below example; (the awardee must claim full project hectares under the LTCF, if the other federal program does not require hectares); and, - o that no double counting of hectares has occurred across federal programs.
+- 1) WHC NOTIFICATION MUST OCCUR AT APPLICATION: WHC is to be notified of the use of other federal funds on a project and provided the below required confirmations, AT APPLICATION.
+Every effort must be made by the awardee to ensure that the total hectares at final reporting meets or exceeds the total hectares claimed at application. - 2) Signed confirmation: - o of the total amount of other federal funds being used toward the LTCF project (this amount cannot change following application submission) - that federal funds will be used for unique (separate) expenditures and appropriate proof will be provided (audit report details and receipts, if requested); - that the project audit report submitted at final reporting will sufficiently and clearly show distinct expense and match details concerning other federal funds, from LTCF funds (this is meant to verify that federal funds have not paid for the exact expense twice.
+As such, excluding multiple federal funding sources from an "expense category" within the same project is not required, but IS HIGHLY RECOMMENDED, as a good way to keep the expenses and match requirements well organized); - o that claimed LTCF hectares have been identified by the Applicant on a prorated basis aligning with the below example; (the awardee must claim full project hectares under the LTCF, if the other federal program does not require hectares); and, - that no double counting of hectares has occurred across federal programs.